amriteshrai7810/financial_analysis_alpha/README.md

 3. Sensitivity Analysis: Assessing returns across different assumptions and scenarios.

 4. Equity Returns: Calculating projected Internal Rate of Return (IRR) for stakeholders.

+5. SWOT Analysis: Conducted a detailed SWOT analysis of the car rental sector, the core business of Alpha Private Limited.

+6. Report Design: Designed a comprehensive report explaining all financial performance metrics for clarity and strategic insights.

 <b> Usage </b>